moss0/SuperMassiveGamesClientBrief/README.md

 - If any difficulties remain unresolved, explain the impact on the project and any mitigation strategies used to minimise their effect.
 - Reflect on what you would do differently in future projects to avoid similar issues.

+I had many difficulties with the climbing system, there were many cases where something unintended would occur.
+For example, ensuring the correct movement mode and orient to movement boolean is set when moving off of the ladder, while still holding down the event key.
+I solved this example by using a branch to check if the player is this infront of the ladder and setting the movement mode and orient to movement if false.

+<iframe src="https://blueprintue.com/render/imchtvzh/" scrolling="no" allowfullscreen></iframe>

+#### The climbing event in BP_ThirdPersonCharacter.
+The example above is referring to the ongoing pin.

 ## Outcomes (Suggested Word Count 300)

 ### Source Code/Project Files
 - Provide a link to your complete source code or project files.
 - Ensure the link is publicly accessible or shared with the appropriate permissions.
 - Include a brief description of the files provided, highlighting key components or any instructions required to run the project.

 ### Build Link
 - Share a link to a playable or executable build of your project.
 - Ensure the build is accessible across relevant platforms and is publicly accessible.
 - Include any necessary instructions for running the build, such as system requirements or installation steps.